ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### CALENDAR RETROSPECTIVES AND TIME BALANCE

 Every now and then say, once a month I encourage you to do a historic review of your calendar and measure how you've spent your time.
 For example, Google Calendar has built-in analytics and requires only very minimal adaptation of your calendaring habits to provide accurate summaries of how time was spent.
-When reviewing this data, ask yourself if the ratio of time spent on various types of activities makes sense for the goals you're trying to achieve. it's also good to check in and confirm that you're spending your time in ways that play to your strengths and bring you personal satisfaction.
+When reviewing this data, ask yourself if the ratio of time spent on various types of activities makes sense for the goals you're trying to achieve.
+It's also good to check in and confirm that you're spending your time in ways that play to your strengths and bring you personal satisfaction.
 Often just having this kind of data presented matter-of-factly can provide good motivation for organization and productive change.

 ### Mini Management Frameworks